dfinity/portal/blog/news-and-updates/team-spotlight-consensus.md

 **What are the primary benefits of this project?**

 *After the Ethereum integration is completed, we hopefully will have a lot of "twin tokens" of many popular ERC20 tokens on ICP.
-To "bridge" this tokens between ICP and Ethereum, a lot of ECDSA signatures will be required, so it would be very beneficial for the user experience if the waiting times for bridging an asset are as low as possible.*
+To "bridge" this token between ICP and Ethereum, a lot of ECDSA signatures will be required, so it would be very beneficial for the user experience if the waiting times for bridging an asset are as low as possible.*

 **When can we expect the project to be completed?**